 Several studies examined NFC along with other motivational variables and found NFC to explain variance in academic achievement beyond established motivational variables such as learning orientation or ability self-concept (Keller et al., 2019; Luong et al., 2017).
-Meier(2014) examined potential predictors of the attendance of a gifted class.
+As mentioned above, Preckel (2014) demonstrated incremental validity of NFC over and above intelligence in the prediction of math achievement in a sample of grade 5 students.
+Keller et al. (2019) examined the incremental validity of NFC in the prediction of academic achievement in three samples from Luxembourg (grade 9), Finland (grades 6 and 9) and Germany (grades 3 and 4).
+NFC incrementally predicted performance in Math and German or Finnish, respectively over and above ability self-concept and interest in the Finnish and Luxembourgish sample and – to a smaller amount – in German in the 4th grade of the German sample.
+Luong et al. examined the relevance of NFC in a Finnish sample of over 4.000 students (from the 3rd, 6th and 9th grade; 10 to 16 years of age).
+In the overall sample and in school years 6 and 9, NFC was a significant predictor of academic achievement along with ability self-concept, control motivation, and learning orientation.
+Meier et al. (2014) examined potential predictors of the attendance of a gifted class in a sample of about 900 students attending grade 5.
 They found that NFC, compared to other motivational constructs like academic interests and goal orientations, significantly predicted the attendance of a gifted class even when controlling for cognitive ability and other factors like parental education level or ability self-concept.
-Lavrijsen et al. (2021) examined the predictive value of intelligence, personality (Big Five and NFC) and different motivational constructs found intelligence, NFC, and the ability self-concept to be the strongest predictors of Math grades and performance in standardized Math tests.
+Lavrijsen et al. (2021) longitudinally examined the predictive value of intelligence, personality (Big Five and NFC) and different motivational constructs (e.g., autonomous/controlled motivation, achievement motives and goals) for academic achievement in a sample of 3.409 Flemish Grade 7 students.
+They found intelligence, NFC, and the ability self-concept to be the strongest predictors of Math grades and performance in standardized Math tests.

 The present study

 Overall, NFC has been proven to be a promising predictor of academic achievement over and above other motivational constructs.
 Yet, so far the evidence on its incremental predictive value is limited by the mainly cross-sectional nature of available studies and by the fact that only a few school subjects were considered.
 Furthermore, up to now, prior achievement was not integrated as performance predictor in studies examining NFC.
-This is a limitation insofar as besides students’ cognitive abilities their prior achievement is a relevant predictor of future academic achievement (e.g., Hailikari, 2007; Steinmayr et al., 2019).
+This is a limitation insofar as besides students’ cognitive abilities their prior achievement is a relevant predictor of future academic achievement (e.g., Hailikari et al., 2007; Steinmayr et al., 2019).